ThatsVie/atlas-react-and-jsx/README.md

 The application is now deployed and accessible at the provided URL.
 It is fully functional, with all tasks completed and verified.

 ---

+## Reflections

+This project was a great opportunity to deepen my understanding of React and JSX fundamentals.
+It allowed me to apply concepts like `useState`, `useEffect`, and `useContext` to real-world scenarios while reinforcing best practices for writing modular and maintainable code.

+I particularly enjoyed building features like the language toggle and the About Me section, which made the app more personal and accessible.
+Adding unique touches, like the vibrant capybara illustration, balanced functionality with aesthetic appeal and made the experience more fun.

+This project boosted my confidence in React and highlighted the value of thoughtful details that enhance the user experience.
+It was a rewarding step forward in my journey, preparing me for more advanced projects and collaborations.